vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/09_upAyavibhAgAdhikAraH.md

 it does not exclude other qualities (and forms ).
 Service to the Lord is also the object of attainment (upeya ) as it is the over-flow of the experience (of Bhagavan ) which is attained.

 NOTE:--- The principle of tatkralu or tatkralu nyaya is to the effect that in whatever form or maoner and with whatever qualities ons meditates on God - in that very form and with those very qualities will one attaio Him.
-Though service to the Lord is not specifically prescribed in a vidya, it will be attained after mukti.
+Though service to the Lord is not specifically prescribed in a vidyā, it will be attained after mukti.

 BHAGAVÃN IS BOTH UPAYA AND UPEYA: